Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 #### Expected outcome

 - The proposed AI robotic omok/checkers platform will be available in areas such as education for children.
+- The platform can be used as an entertainment.
 - Interest of freshmen who are considering mechanical and control engineering.

 ### 1.2.
 Requirement